JackV2020/Neural-Networks-Understand-Create-Train-Use/README.md

 Everything you need to create and train the neural network and run both applications is in the **code directory** so you do not need to create these yourself.
 I did my utmost to write operating system independent code so I trust everything runs on Windows too.

-Today is a hot sunny day in July 2025, and I have a bright and shiny state‑of‑the‑art laptop from 2005 (only 20 years young!) with an i7 processor and 8 GB of RAM, running Lubuntu on a modest 255 GB SSD, yes the disk was replaced once it was affordable.
+Today is a hot sunny day in June 2025, and I have a bright and shiny state‑of‑the‑art laptop from 2005 (only 20 years young!) with an i7 processor and 8 GB of RAM, running Lubuntu on a modest 255 GB SSD, yes the disk was replaced once it was affordable.

 That’s what I’m using to write this an used to get the network up and running with python.